pahen/madge/README.md

 #### .circular()

-> Returns an `Array` with all modules that has circular dependencies.
+> Returns an `Array` of all modules that has circular dependencies.

 ```javascript
 const madge = require('madge');